niftools/pyffi/niftools/pynif/README.txt

 look there.

 The python files are organized as follows.

-* tests

-  - runtest.py: an example of how to use the library

-  - rundoctest.py: runs all examples from the docstrings; used for quality control

-  - runprofile.py: runs the profiler, gives an idea of bottlenecks in the code; used for optimization

-  - runreadtest.py: reads all nif files recursively from a base directory

-  - runreadprofile.py: like runreadtest.py but also provides
-    profiling information

-  - runreadwritetest.py: like runreadtest.py but also writes back every file and checks if the file size is the same

-* examples

-  - examples/metaclass_simple.py

-    Proof of concept of how classes could be generated from an xml description.
-I keep it there as it could be useful to get a quick idea of how the XML is converted to a bunch of classes.

 * File Format Library - representing a file format specified by an XML file in Python